skupperproject/skupper-website/input/start/index.md

 <div class="code-label session-2">West</div>

-    skupper token issue ~/west.token
+    skupper token issue $HOME/west.token

 #### Use the token to create a link

-With the token in hand, you are ready to link the namespaces.
+With the token in hand, you are ready to link the sites.
 Pass the token from West to the `skupper tokek redeem` command in East.

 <div class="code-label session-1">East</div>

-    skupper token redeem ~/west.token
+    skupper token redeem $HOME/west.token

 If your console sessions are on different machines, you might need to use `sftp` or a similar tool to transfer the token.